rustydomino/shutupmac/Packages/notilog/notilog_TODO.md

 - [ ] Define `--truncate 0` behavior.
 - [ ] Reject negative or invalid lengths with a clear error.
 - [ ] Decide and document precedence: `--redact` overrides `--truncate`.
+- [ ] Warn that truncation is not strong privacy protection.

 ### Privacy preset

-- [ ] Consider adding `watch --privacy` after the individual options are stable.
+- [ ] Consider adding `watch --privacy` after truncation and retention semantics are stable.
-- [ ] Decide whether it should mean:
+- [ ] Decide whether it means `--no-logging`, `--redact`, or a documented combination.
-  - `--no-logging`
-  - `--redact`
-  - or a combination/preset
 - [ ] Avoid adding the preset until its promise is unambiguous.

 ### Per-rule retention policy

-- [ ] Add only after the global privacy pipeline exists.
 - [ ] Consider a rule schema such as:

 ```json